danzure/terraform-azure/README.md

-# Terraform-Azure Projects
+# Terraform-Azure

-Welcome to my personal repository for Terraform Azure projects!
-This repo contains self-made ready to use Terraform configurations that can be used as a quickstart for various Azure infrastructure & services

-## Overview

-This repository includes the following Terraform configurations:

-- **azure-virtual-desktop**: Azure Virtual Desktop (AVD) configuration that includes: AVD, Virtual Network Infrastructure & Storage Accounts
+Welcome to my personal `terraform-azure` repository, the purpose of this repoisitory to showcase and provide examples of my own self-created terraform configuration files for various services within Microsoft Azure.
+The onfiguration files within this repo can be used as either a quickstart or deployed as part of a wider solution or infrastructure.

 ## Getting Started